 Our newest Kapua project raises funds to support disabled people in the Balkans.
 We work in close cooperation with Family Federation, Operation A Day’s work Finland and Threshold Association.
 The Kapua Balkan team aims to raise a total of 100,000 euros.
 In June 2022, the group will travel to Bosnia and Herzegovina, where they see in practice how the funds are used.
 The group will trek to the highest peak of the country, Mount Maglić (2386m).
 Meet the volunteers in our Kapua Balkan group.

 KAPUA 2020 NEPAL

 Our twelft Kapua project in 2020 in Nepal raises funds to support health and education in Nepal.
-We work in close cooperation with Family Federation, ODW (Taksvärkki ry) and Threshold Association.
 The Kapua 2020 Nepal team aims to raise a total of 100,000 euros.
-In November 2020, the group will travel to Nepal, where they see in practice how the funds are used.
+In Marc 2022, the group will travel to Nepal, where they see in practice how the funds are used.
 The group will trek to the Gokyo Ri mountain (5,420 m).
 Check out the volunteers in the Kapua 2020 Nepal group.